Danielos12/Attendance-list-v1.0/README.md

 <a name="topic_10"></a>
 ## Person.js and UI.js
-Now we should take a look better on this ones.
+Now we should take a look better on these ones.
 The first one is `Person.js`

 ```javascript
 export default function Person(name, surname, time) {